uncommittedd/uncommittedd/README.md

 Web Programmer | Backend Programmer
 -----------------------------------

-Saya sudah belajar membangun dan merancang sebuah website semenjak saya masih kuliah.
-Dan saat saya sedang fokus untuk menjadi Backend Developer dengan JavaScript environment.
+I've been learning to build and design a website since I was in college.
+And now I focus on being a Backend Developer with a JavaScript environment.

 * 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [marioharyzal11@gmail.com](mailto:marioharyzal11@gmail.com)